phillippro/astrobridge/README.md

    /bin/bash astrobridge_jpg.sh e1 e2
    or
    ./astrobridge_jpg.sh e1 e2
    , where e1, e2 are exposure time of darks and flats separately.

    Note: The code astrobridge_jpg.sh and calibration_jpg.sh should be put into calibration/

-4. Note:
+4. Notes:
    a.
-Our software will skip the calibratoin of those photos who has already been calibrated (ie the calibrated file exist!)
+Our software will skip the calibratoin of those photos who have already been calibrated (ie the calibrated file exist!)
    b.
 Our software can be easily updated to calibrate images in .NEF, other raw formats and fits directly.